melissa-sa/melissa/examples/heat_example/README.md

 * **Melissa API**: a shared library to be linked within the numerical simulation solver.
 It forwards simulation data to Melissa Server.
 * **Melissa Launcher**: A manager in charge of generating and overseeing the whole global sensitivity study.

-Melissa can be used within a C or Fortran code, with or without MPI.
+Melissa can be used within a C or Fortran code.
 In this tutorial, we will focus on C with MPI.
 Basic knowledge of C, Python and MPI is expected, as well as the usage of a cluster with a batch scheduler.

 We will learn below how to use Melissa, from the instrumentation of the numerical solver to the management of a sensitivity analysis.
 To illustrate this documentation, we provide a simple example: a global sensitivity analysis with Melissa and a simple heat equation solver.
 To follow this example step-by-step alongside the documentation, unfold the example bloc after each paragraph.